replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 ## Install without Root Access

 You can install the kots CLI on computers without root access or computers that cannot write to the `/usr/local/bin` directory.
-This procedure applies to online clusters and air gapped environments.

 ### Using the Install Script

-To install the `kots` CLI without root access, two environment variables are provided for altering the behavior of the install script, `REPL_INSTALL_PATH` and `REPL_USE_SUDO`.
+To install the kots CLI without root access in an online environment, you can change the installation path to a directory that doesn't require elevated permissions, or you can have the installation script prompt you for your sudo password if needed.

-The `REPL_INSTALL_PATH` variable can be set to install to a different directory.
+The `REPL_INSTALL_PATH` environment variable can be used to install to a different directory.
 The user home symbol `~` can be used and will be expanded to `$HOME`.

 **Example:**
 ```bash
 curl -L https://kots.io/install | REPL_INSTALL_PATH=~/bin bash
 ```

-The `REPL_USE_SUDO` environment flag can be set to any value if the install can be done using sudo.
-This will use sudo to create and write to the installation directory as needed.
-The script will also prompt for the sudo password if it is required for the user executing the script.
+The `REPL_USE_SUDO` environment variable can be set to any value if the install can be done using sudo.
+The installation script will use sudo to create and write to the installation directory as needed.
+The script will prompt for the sudo password if it is required for the user executing the script.

 **Example:**
 ```bash
 curl -L https://kots.io/install | REPL_USE_SUDO=y bash
 ```

-The two environment variables can be combined to use a different install directory that also requires sudo for creation and writing.
+The two environment variables can be combined to use a different directory that also requires sudo.

 **Example:**
 ```bash